 On days when I was away from my computer for an extended period of time, I’d come back to see Dell’s software scanning my computer.
 No, not McAfee looking for a virus, but Dell checking my hardware.

 I put up with the barely tolerable annoyance until one day something odd happened.
 A file that I use daily and is always open on my computer disappeared.
-I went to save the file and got an odd error message, something to the effect that the file was read only and someone else was using it.
-Being that I’m the only one using the file, I cancelled out and closed the file.
+I went to save the file and got an odd error message, something to the effect that the file was read-only and someone else was using it.
+Being that I’m the only one using the file, I canceled out and closed the file.
 When I went to open it again, it was gone.
 I did a search through my computer and it was nowhere to be found.

 The second odd thing that occurred was the disabling of my wifi adapter.
 Again, my computer was on and I was away from it for several hours.
 When I came back to check emails and get to work, I couldn’t.
 Thinking it was my router, I checked it and my network was fine.
 All other devices were connected to the wifi, but my new Dell computer wasn’t.

 In addition to the wifi disconnection, my sign on screen image changed.
 Now, I know no one was in the house to fart around with my settings so there had to be another explanation.
 I then checked to see if there was a Windows 10 update that would affect my computer in such a way, and there was not.
 I checked McAfee and all was running just fine.
 The only other application I could think of was Dell and its incessant computer checks.
-Enough was enough…off with the Dell bloatware.
+Enough was enough…off with the Dell computer bloatware.

-Removing Dell’s Bloatware
+Removing Dell Computer Bloatware

 I accessed my Control Panel and navigated to the Programs menu to remove the unwanted bloatware.
 I found there were 6 programs installed by Dell to “improve my user experience.”
 I deleted them all.
 The six programs were as follows: